Operation Umeed-e-Nuh: Raising the money for sailors' release

 The Red Sea Navigation company were asked to pay the ransom for the release of its employed sailors, but the company could only manage US$1 million.
 In desperation, the pirates allowed crew members of other nationalities to contact their respective governments in order to pay for their ransom.
 The Egyptians, Indians and Pakistanis held three meetings in Dubai from March to May 2011 in order to discuss a plan the strategy for the release of the vessel and the crew on board.

-The Egpytian president of the ship's operating firm, Abdel Meguid Matar, was joined by Indian (Chandigarh-based) Alchemist Group's chairman and managing director and Rajya Sabha Member Kanwar Deep Singh.
+The Egyptian president of the ship's operating firm, Abdel Meguid Matar, was joined by Indian (Chandigarh-based) Alchemist Group's chairman and managing director and Rajya Sabha Member Kanwar Deep Singh.
 The Pakistani diplomats were renowned human rights activist and former Federal Minister for Human Rights Ansar Burney and Governor of Sindh Dr Ishrat-ul-Ibad Khan.

 Burney was effective in trying to negotiate with the pirates and the Red Sea Navigation company.
 He managed to lowered the ransom amount from the initial US$20 million to US$2.1 million.
 In the meantime, he asked the Pakistani public to donate the rest of the amount through a charity appeal under his trust, Ansar Burney Trust International.
 Through his charity appeal, Burney was able to raise around US$1.1 million from all over Pakistan.
 Along with Burney, Governor Ibad also played a vital role in the release of the captives.

 Burney flew to Egypt on 24 May 2011 in order to meet Abdel Maguid Matar.
 Burney was vocal about the atrocities being committed by the pirates on the captives.
 He also mentioned to the operators that the balance of the ransom amount had been raised and that the pirates had given a 10-day deadline for the payout.

-Burney had showed concern that the Governor would be needed if a naval escort was to be provided for the vessel in open sea.
+Burney had shown concern that the Governor would be needed if a naval escort was to be provided for the vessel in open sea.
 On 3 August 2010, Burney and the Red Sea Navigation company were ready to pay the ransom for the sailors' release.
 It had taken ten months for the ransom amount to be accumulated and dropped off to the ship.
 By the time the vessel was released on 13 June 2011, it was in a "deteriorating operational and material state" and was low on fuel.